awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY-JOB.md

 ## Usage notes<a name="r_COPY-JOB-usage-notes"></a>

 The options of the COPY command aren't validated until run time\.
 For example, an invalid `IAM_ROLE` or an Amazon S3 data source results in runtime errors when the COPY JOB starts\.

-The COPY JOB doesn't support the default IAM role associated with the cluster\.
-You must specify the `IAM_ROLE` in the COPY command\.

 If the cluster is paused, COPY JOBS are not run\.